AngerM/ag_server/README.md

 You can selectively use the parts you want or add in your own modules and config as desired.

+The [wiki page](https://github.com/AngerM/ag_server/wiki) has walkthroughs showing how to use the components AG Server Provides.

 See the example folder for a simple example.
-The Dockerfile also builds the example app
+The Dockerfile within also builds the example app

 Available on [maven central](https://search.maven.org/search?q=g:dev.angerm.ag_server).
 Example:
 ```